mivano/mindbyte.nl/_posts/2021-05-02-roll-out-a-definition-for-an-api-management-operation-using-bicep.md

   - Azure
   - API
   - Bicep
+categories:
+  - HTTP-APIs
 ---
 I needed to roll out individual operations via infrastructure as code principles for API management in Azure using [Bicep](https://github.com/Azure/bicep) in a recent project.

 The API Management instance was already available, so I only needed an API and a couple of operations.
 The operation (in this case, a POST call) needed a definition, a schema defining how the payload looks.
 The [documentation of Microsoft](https://docs.microsoft.com/en-us/azure/templates/microsoft.apimanagement/2019-01-01/service/apis/schemas?tabs=bicep) was not very descriptive how to add this, so here you go: